scarlettchenxy/tfa_squirrel_tracker/README.md

 ## Introduction

-We created a *Squirrel Tracker* using Django to import, export data about and provide visualization for sightings of squirrels found in Central Park, New York.
+We created a **Squirrel Tracker** using *Django* to import, export associated data about and provide visualization for sightings of squirrels found in Central Park, New York.

 ## DataSet